emilyjmiles/jsFun-REVISITED/prototypes/README.md

 # Instructions

+**Instructions need to be updated for use after reformating.**

-In the [prototypes/index.js](https://github.com/turingschool-examples/jsFun/prototypes/index.js) file, you'll see several objects named after a collection of prompts that need to be solved.
+`In the [prototypes/index.js](https://github.com/turingschool-examples/jsFun/prototypes/index.js) file, you'll see several objects named after a collection of prompts that need to be solved.
 Each prompt is represented by a separate method on that object.

 For example, the first object of prompts is called `kittyPrompts` and coincides with the dataset at `prototypes/datasets/kitties.js`.
 As you work through the methods on this object, it will help to switch your text editor layout to display 2 files at once - one for the dataset you're working with, and one for the prompts to be solved.